Graduate students: Contact your department to obtain the appropriate forms.

 - There is a $20.00 fee for each replacement diploma requested.
 We accept cash or check (no credit cards).

 - Please make checks payable to the University of St. Thomas.

-- Diplomas are ordered every two weeks.
+- Diplomas are generated every 2-3 weeks.

 - You may pick up your diploma at our office, or we will mail it per your instructions.